Construction Executive has ranked Smith Pachter McWhorter PLC in The Top 50 Construction Law Firms™ for 2020.

-The Government Accountability Office has issued its Bid Protest Annual Report to Congress for Fiscal Year 2013
+The U.S. Government Accountability Office (GAO) has issued its Bid Protest Annual Report to Congress for Fiscal Year 2013.

 Stephen D. Knight will present the opening remarks at ACI’s 5th Annual Advanced Forum on DCAA Audits on November 5-6, 2013 at the Westin Arlington Gateway in Arlington, VA.

-Best Lawyers in America 2013 Edition Recognizes Smith Pachter McWhorter Attorneys for Expertise in Construction Law and Litigation, Arbitration and Mediation
+Best Lawyers in America 2013 has selected five Smith Pachter McWhorter PLC attorneys for their expertise and work in Construction Law and Litigation, Arbitration and Mediation.

 Smith Pachter McWhorter PLC is pleased to announce that four attorneys have been selected for inclusion in the The Best Lawyers in America© 2014 Edition.
 Lawyers are selected for inclusion based on an exhaustive peer-review process.

-The American Bar Associations's Section of Public Contract Law 2013 Annual Meeting wil be held in San Francisco, CA, August 9-12.
+The American Bar Associations Section of Public Contract Law 2013 Annual Meeting will be held in San Francisco, CA, August 9-12, 2013.

-Chambers 2013 has ranked Smith Pachter McWhorter PLC amongst the Top Tiers for Government Contracts and Construction law.
-Chambers USA’s identifies America’s leading lawyers as the best in their fields by their peers and clients.
+Chambers USA: America’s Leading Lawyers for Business 2013 has ranked Smith Pachter McWhorter PLC amongst the Top Tiers for Government Contracts and Construction law.
+Chambers USA identifies America’s leading lawyers as the best in their fields by their peers and clients.

-The Associated General Contractors of America (AGC) has re-appointed Smith Pachter McWhorter PLC Member Edmund M. Amorosi to the National AGC Committee on International Construction.
+The Associated General Contractors of America (AGC), the leading association for the construction industry, has re-appointed Smith Pachter McWhorter PLC Member Edmund M. Amorosi to the National AGC Committee on International Construction.

-Super Lawyers 2013 honors Smith Pachter McWhorter PLC attorneys for their achievements and expertise in their areas of practice
+Smith Pachter McWhorter PLC congratulates four attorneys who have been selected for inclusion in the 2013 Virginia Super Lawyers® list for their achievements and expertise in their areas of practice.

 Richard F. Smith and Brian J. Vella will present at the upcoming Virginia Chapter of the Architectural Woodwork Institute (AWI) on March 20th in Charlottesville, VA.

-Four Smith Pachter McWhorter members nominated and selected for the 2012 Who's Who Legal list.
-Nominees are selected based upon comprehensive, independent survey work with both general counsel and construction and government contract lawyers in private practice worldwide.
-This year, Val McWhorter and Richard F. Smith were selected for the Construction catagory and Mark Hanson and John Pachter were selected for the Public Procurement (government contracts) category.
-For more info click here.
+Four Smith Pachter McWhorter PLC members were selected for the 2012 Who's Who Legal list in the areas of Construction, Government Contracts - Public Procurement.
+Nominees are selected based upon comprehensive, independent surveys with both general counsel and construction and government contract lawyers in private practice worldwide.
+This year, Val McWhorter and Richard F. Smith were selected for the Construction category and Mark Hanson and John Pachter were selected for the Public Procurement (government contracts) category.